Fridge freezer safety

 By Ben Slater

 Our advice on fridge freezer backs and fires.
 Find out more about how to use your fridge freezer safely.

 All refrigeration appliances need insulation to keep cool.
 This insulation is flammable, so it's essential that it's sufficiently protected in the event of a fire.
 The backing that protects this insulation is currently made from either plastic, metal or aluminium laminate, depending on the make and model of refrigeration appliance you buy.

 Our tests have revealed that plastic backing is highly flammable compared with aluminium laminate and metal.
-Watch our video below to see what happens in a fire.
+Watch our video above to see what happens in a fire.

 We are therefore not recommending any refrigeration appliances with flammable plastic backing.
 All plastic-backed fridge freezers have been made Don't Buys, regardless of how else they performed in our chilling and freezing tests.

 How can I tell if my fridge freezer is metal or plastic backed?

 It can be very difficult to tell whether or not your fridge freezer, fridge or freezer has a plastic back or not.

 One way to find out which materials the back of your appliance is made from is to check if your fridge freezer, fridge or freezer has been reviewed by Which?.
 If so, the material of the back panel should be listed in the technical specifications section of our fridge freezer reviews.
 Alternatively, you can consult our tool below.

 In September 2017, we called on manufacturers to immediately stop producing refrigeration appliances with flammable plastic backs.
 Since then, and in the apparent absence of any action from the newly created Office for Product Safety and Standards (OPSS), we’ve been conducting fire testing on refrigerator backings.